Appearance & Reality > The Lord Jesus Christ > Strong and weak

 I have read some writings of those who hold this view, but I have not come across convincing biblical support for such a position.
 This position is also not in line with spiritual reality.

 God is sovereign.
 He has the prerogative to work as He sees fit, according to His perfect wisdom.
 He can still perform miracles and healing through people.
 He is the almighty God, and He can grant such spiritual gifts to His children.
 Such gifts are listed in 1 Corinthians 12-14.
 It is the Spirit of God who distributes as He sees fit.
-We should not say that God no longer performs such manifestations of power through people, or that there can be no genuine exercise of such gifts after the New Testament times without clear scriptural basis for taking such a position.
+We should not say that God no longer performs such manifestations of power through people, or that there can be no genuine exercise of such gifts after the New Testament times, unless we have clear scriptural basis for taking such a position.

 There is a distinction between the exercise of a gift and a manifestation of power in this area.
 A person may manifest the power of God without having the spiritual gift in that area.
-God can work a miracle through a person, but it does not mean that he has the spiritual gift of miracle.
+God can work a miracle through a person, but it does not mean that he has the spiritual gift of effecting miracles.

 God does not perform miracles only through those who are truly spiritually strong.
 He can do so even through those who are spiritually weak.